 There is a trio of free, downloadable resources for you to use in your calculations:

 You love the pattern, but it's meant for your master bedroom, and it just doesn't fit the bed right.

 Simple ways to change the dimensions without altering the pattern too much include:

 Determining the quilt's size is only the first step in customizing a quilt pattern to your needs.

-It's helpful to work through examples and there are a few on this site already.
+After the needed changes to the pattern, you'll need to rework yardage requirements.
+It's helpful to work through examples, and there are a few on this site already.
 Click the links below to see them:

 Other examples will be listed here and also on the individual design pages.

 An index of those pages can be found at Quilt Design 101.